 • Pretreatment to reduce loading on downstream biological treatment systems

-• COD & BOD Removal
+• COD & BOD reduction

 • Polishing of biologically treated effluent